John Romita Sr.: Early life

 John Victor Romita was born on January 24, 1930, in Brooklyn, New York City, where he was also raised.
 The son of Marie and Victor Romita, a baker, he also had three sisters and a brother.
-Romita was of Italian descent, from Sicily.
+Romita was of Italian descent, from Apulia and Calabria.
 He began drawing at 5 years old.
 Romita graduated from Manhattan's School of Industrial Art in 1947, having attended for three years after spending ninth grade at a Brooklyn junior high school.
 Among his instructors were Howard Simon, a book illustrator, and Ben Clements, a magazine illustrator.
 Romita was deeply influenced by a variety of artists and illustrators.
 As a young reader of comics, he admired Noel Sickles, Roy Crane, and Milton Caniff.
 Caniff's Terry and the Pirates in particular was an early inspiration for Romita.
 Later in his career, he also drew inspiration from Sy Barry, Alex Toth, and Carmine Infantino.
 Beyond comics, he looked up to commercial illustrators such as Jon Whitcomb, Coby Whitmore, and Al Parker.

 On Romita's 17th birthday, he received his first artist work from the Manhattan General Hospital.
 An anesthesiologist paid Romita $60 a week to create a medical exhibit on pneumatology medicine, which Romita completed in six months.
 Romita entered the comics industry in 1949 on the series Famous Funnies.
 "Steven Douglas up there was a benefactor to all young artists", Romita recalled.
 "The first story he gave me was a love story.
 It was terrible.
 All the women looked like emaciated men and he bought it, never criticized, and told me to keep working.
 He paid me two hundred dollars for it and never published it—and rightfully so".